JingfZhang/tweeter/README.md

 # Tweeter Project

-Tweeter is a simple, single-page Twitter clone.
+Tweeter is a simple, single-page Twitter clone with simple functions, where user can compose tweets that will be updated in the page as a random person's tweet.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.
+Tweeter is using mongodb as database, saves tweets from and update tweets to mongodb.

 ## Getting Started